-For your feet, the Tribe has multiple footwells that allow you to brace, improving your paddling efficiency and taking the stress off your back.
+For your feet, the Perception Tribe 9.5 has multiple footwells that allow you to brace, improving your paddling efficiency and taking the stress off your back.

 I prefer the adjustable footpegs, although these are usually found in bigger, more expensive kayaks.
 The footwell system is fine, though it can be hard to find the perfect fit if your feet fall in between the wells as mine seem to do.

 For a boat less than ten feet long, the Tribe is pretty wide measuring more than 31-inches across.
 Add in the flat bottom and curved bow and the Perception Tribe 9.5 has reassuring stability which will give casual and new paddlers the confidence to head out from shore.

 Because of its short hull, however, I don’t trust the Perception Tribe in big water, but for calm, mellow lakes, it should be plenty stable.
 It can even serve as a good platform for fishing or even diving without fear of capsizing.